 Brahmin priests found out after some time that the king of snakes Takshaka is not coming into the Yagna Kunda as he has gone into the refuge of Indra for protection.
 As a solution, they increased the pace of recitation of mantras which forced both Takshaka and Indra to fall into the fireplace.
 This situation frightened the other Gods and they requested Mansadevi to step in and handle the situation.
 Then she sent her son Astika to request Janamejaya to stop the sacrificial fireplace.
 Astika then went there to request Janmejay, he accepted his request to stop the Yagna.

-Nag Panchami 2021: That’s how Takshaka & his race’s life was spared, along with this Indra was also sent to Mansadevi to worship her in return for this favor.
+Nag Panchami 2022: That’s how Takshaka & his race’s life was spared, along with this Indra was also sent to Mansadevi to worship her in return for this favor.
 That day happened to be the fifth day after Amavasya or moonlit-fortnight in the month of Shravana and since then it is celebrated as it marks that their life was spared on this day.
 As per Garuda Purana, worshipping snakes on this day shall be considered as beneficial and one’s all wishes are fulfilled.
+But this is opposite to the guidance given in Vedas.

 Is Nag Panchami a National Holiday?

 Yes, the day of Nag Panchami falls in the list of national holidays.
-Naag Panchami 2021 date in India happens to be from 12th August at 15:24 IST and will end on 13th August 13:42 PM IST.
+Naag Panchami 2022 date in India happens to be on 2nd of August.

 What should we do on Nag Panchami?